BryanKoo/PATANA/README.md

 ## How to use
 1. download python files.
-2. create a sub directory /list, /searched_patents, /searched_patents/html, /searched_patents/text
+2. create sub directories /list, /searched_patents, /searched_patents/html, /searched_patents/text
-3. change korean search keywords in search_korean_patents.py
+3. execute search_korean_patents.py with search command and search keywords separated by space
-4. execute search_korean_patents.py without arguments
+   * patent url list resulted by keyword search will be created as /list/searched_patents.url
-   * patent url list will be created as /list/searched_patents.url
+4. execute search_korean_patent.py with scrape command
    * patent html files will be saved in /searched_patents/html
 5. execute extract_text.py with 2 arguments
    * 2 arguments are the directory name where htmls are saved and the part of patent (abstract, description, claims)